24ep/mdm/docs/BRD.md

 ## 10. Conclusion

-The Customer Data Management System addresses critical business needs for event organizations by providing a comprehensive, user-friendly platform for customer data management, task tracking, and team collaboration.
+The Unified Data Platform addresses critical business needs for event organizations by providing a comprehensive, user-friendly platform for data management, task tracking, and team collaboration.
 The system's flexible architecture and robust features will significantly improve operational efficiency, data quality, and user satisfaction while ensuring compliance with regulatory requirements.

 The successful implementation of this system will result in measurable business value through improved productivity, reduced costs, and enhanced customer relationships, positioning the organization for continued growth and success in the competitive event planning industry.